 Universities, especially land-grant institutions, helped improve agriculture production in the United States through research and extension.
 Today, many are working to do the same overseas through the USAID Feed the Future innovation labs.

-Lutheran World Relief is also partnering with Feed the Future (check out our brand new Honduras project) and many others to help get small-scale farmers the empowerment, information and tools they need to be more successful than I.
+Lutheran World Relief is also partnering with Feed the Future and many others to help get small-scale farmers the empowerment, information and tools they need to be more successful than I.

 This holiday season, my family is thankful it doesn’t depend on my farming skills in order to eat.
 But in recognition of the many families who do depend on agriculture, and who don’t have access to the advantages I chose to ignore, we’ll also be giving LWR Gifts for Christmas.